 Books and equipment

-We urge you to not purchase books or any other equipment until you obtain the list during orientation and see exactly what is required, recommended, and which editions will be used.
+Students are urged not to purchase books or any other equipment until Orientation.
 Required and recommended textbooks and equipment are available from Matthews Bookstore on campus.

-Mandatory orientation is scheduled for August 1-3, 2017.
+Mandatory Orientation is tentatively scheduled for late July, 2019.
+Students are expected to be present for all Orientation sessions.
 A schedule of events will be available on Pulse several weeks prior to Orientation.